Degree Type: Certificate, CER

 Transferability: Transferable

 Learn MoreVeterinary medicine is a dream job for animal lovers.
 The Veterinary Technology program prepares you to be job-ready for work in a variety of medical practices, research, conservation, wildlife rehab, and livestock health.
-PPSC currently offers a Veterinary Assistant Certification.
+PPSC currently offers a Veterinary Assistant Certificate.

 You will be job-ready for entry-level positions in a general practice, emergency and critical care, specialty practice, or research as well as in conservation, wildlife rehab, and livestock health.